tomchadwin/supermarket_kata/README.md

 and so heavy use is made of objects.
 Clarity of the code was prioritized over performance, and I therefore haven't done any benchmarking.

+I've tried to maintain healthy separation of concerns, with products, cart, and discounts all independently enumerated.

 This code implements the example pricing methods and discounts mentioned in the brief, but does so *extremely* closely.
 As a result, there are some obvious limitations in the logic which would need to be corrected in the future: